craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Ingame/Alchemy Processes & Products.md

 ## Common Productions
 ### Tools
 #### Equipment
-##### Witch Sticks
-> Witch Sticks begin as simple twigs before spending time in a well-mixed solution bath of Arcana and Bane essences.
-After the twigs have soaked in the solution, they are coated in powdered pewter, and calcified.
+##### Spell Smoke Incense (Bane, Arcane)

-When set aflame, the Witch Sticks produce a smoke with magical-dissociative properties.
-Witch Sticks are typically bundled into 8 sticks before they are sold as a set.
+When set aflame, the Spell Smoke Incense produce a smoke with magical-dissociative properties.
+Spell Smoke Incense are typically bundled into 8 sticks before they are sold as a set.

 *Witchweed* is the typical choice for production of Bane Essence. *Polypore* is the typical choice for production of Arcana Essence.
 A cup of Essence will coat 8 sticks.

-Production of a bundle of Witch Sticks costs 2sp, and can be sold for 3-5sp.
+Production of a bundle of Spell Smoke Incense costs 2sp, and can be sold for 3-5sp.

 ##### Miner's Savior
-> Miner's Savior begins as a powdered stone which is integrated into a

 ##### Alchemical Explosive
+##### Alchemical Thermite
+##### Grade 3 Bag of Holding
 #### Mechanics
 ##### Turbine Engine
 #### Information